Do you have a narcissistic abuse recovery support system?

 Of course, you aren’t limited to your circle of family and friends when it comes to this support system.
 Maybe you aren’t comfortable sharing your anxiety issues with them.
 Maybe they aren’t willing or in a position to provide you with the encouragement and support you need.
 Or maybe they just aren’t quite enough help.
 That’s ok.

 Finding a support group or can be a big help.
-A therapist can be another key figure in your support system.
-If you are seeing a therapist right now, or are working with a life coach, ask them for help to build out the rest of your support system.
-Most importantly, don’t hesitate to reach out to your system when you’re in need.
-They are here to help.
+A therapist or narcissistic abuse recovery coach or a small coaching group can be another key figure in your support system.
+If you are seeing a therapist right now, or are working with a narcissistic abuse recovery counselor or coach, ask them for help to build out the rest of your support system.